L I N K E - N e w s l e t t e r , 2 0 0 2

 GLOVES AT LAST

 Every once in awhile someone will ask me if I make gloves.
 The standard answer I gave was, "Sure.
-Hand-made chain gloves are $600 ea. how many do you want?"
+Hand-made chain gloves are $600 ea. how many would you like?"

 Not anymore.